Behavior Score Prediction in Resting-State Functional MRI by Deep State Space Modeling: Proposed Method

 \subsubsection{Small Batch Regularization (SBR)}

-Neural networks with strong performances are almost always overparameterized, hence why they are called ``deep''.
-Despite explicit regularization to avoid overfitting, some studies have analyzed that the implicit regularization of small batch training tends to converge to minimas that have better generalization performance regardless if explicit regularization is used \cite{smallbatch1, smallbatch2, smallbatch3}.
-Specifically, under limited training samples the regularization effect remains strong \cite{smallbatch1} and training with multiple dataset passes, also called epochs, is theoretically optimal relative to single pass training \cite{smallbatch3}.
-We incorporate this small batch regularization (SBR) idea to train our model in order to achieve higher generalization performance and to prevent overfitting on our limited sample size dataset.
+Neural networks with strong performance are almost always over-parameterized, which is why they are called ``deep''.
+Despite explicit regularization to avoid overfitting, some studies have found that the implicit regularization of small-batch training tends to converge to minima with better generalization performance, regardless of whether explicit regularization is used \cite{smallbatch1, smallbatch2, smallbatch3}.
+Specifically, with limited training samples, the regularization effect remains strong \cite{smallbatch1}, and training with multiple dataset passes, also called epochs, is theoretically optimal relative to single-pass training \cite{smallbatch3}.
+We incorporate small-batch regularization (SBR) to train our model and achieve better generalization performance while preventing overfitting on our limited-sample dataset.